yetanalytics/project-persephone/doc/cli.md

 ```
 then only the first validation failure encountered will appear.

-We can use `--template-id` to select which Templates the Statement is validated against.
+We can use the `--template-id` argument to select which Templates the Statement is validated against.
 ```
 % ./bin/persephone.sh validate \
   --profile sample_profiles/calibration.jsonld \